hci-a-if-its-2019/final-project-april-mei/README.md

 ## Do's and Don't's
 ### Do's

-1. Place more iconic icon
+1. Add the menubar with icons
-2. Pleasant view design rather than a compact and full of text
+2. Don't make the menubar too stacked with each other
 3. Shadows for interactive box
-4. Make it more intuitive
+4. Put the logout button at a known place such as profile or setting

 ### Don't's

-1. Single color for every decision (exit, login, confirming)
+1. Use single color for every decision (exit, login, confirming)